 The guzheng is frustratingly hard to learn about if you only speak English.
 Most English web results are copies of older versions of English Wikipedia's article, are promotional in nature, or are so specific they leave out great information.
 Non-web sources are frustratingly superficial, a challenge to find, and/or confounded by translation and language issues.
-Hence, this website.

 The shining exception to this problem is the best English-Language resource that is freely available: "The emergence of the Chinese zheng : traditional context, contemporary evolution, and cultural identity" a PhD thesis by Dr. Mei Han written in 2013 for the University of British Columbia.
 The author, Dr. Han (韓梅) (personal site) is an accomplished performer, skilled researcher, and certainly not the least importantly for the sake of this project, fluent in both English and Chinese.
 Her thesis is based on her original research, interviews with informed people in the zheng world, and her translations from Chinese-language sources.
 Her expertise has been recognized by the editors of The New Grove Dictionary of Music and Musicians who asked her to write the entry on the guzheng.
-I consider her the gold standard of English-Language guzheng resources.
+Dr. Han is the gold standard for English-Language guzheng resources.

 Depiction of thought leader's influence.
 Created by author.

 I made this chart to help us keep in mind: If all the sources cite the works of Te-Yuan Cheng, how much of those later works are repeating his conclusions and how much are they challenging and enhancing?
 It would be wonderful to make a larger diagram with the many, many non-English sources but current logistics prevent me from doing so.
 Email me if you are up to the challenge.

 On to the Sources: